mdilli/svsite/docs/install_dev.rst

 Install the necessary Python dependencies through::

 	pip install -r dev/requires.pip
-	pip install psycopg2     # for postgres, only if you want that database pip install mysqlclient  # for mysql, only if you want that database
+	pip install psycopg2     # only if you want to use a postgres database pip install mysqlclient  # only if you want to use a mysql database

 Development
 ...............................

 If you want to run tests, build the documentation or do anything other than simply running the website, you should install (otherwise skip it)::

+	sudo apt-get install libgraphviz-dev
 	pip install -r dev/requires_dev.pip  # optional

 Database